-Currently exhibiting at Grizzli Winery’s Public Art Gallery until November 2021.
+Exhibited at Grizzli Winery’s Public Art Gallery from September through the end of November of 2021.

 Promises in Vacationland is the continuation of Shimshon Obadia’s “fake flowers” project.
 Initially started as a series of macro photos of fake flowers in the series False Spring/Dead Summer (2018) where the extreme attention given to this simulacra of nature was used as a critique of what the artist observed to be a “plasticy” superficial nature of vacation towns dependant on the double edged sword of the tourism industry.
 At the time, these issues were coming to the forefront of BC residents’ attention due in no small part to the forest fires and floods that so often plague the tourism industry both economically and environmentally.
 This industry-dependance has, in the opinion of the artist, created a culture of prizing values of normalcy and the maintenance of the status quo for the benefit of such towns’ tourists above the lived reality and personal liberties of its year-round residents.